ermiry/pocket-service/README.md

 **Description:** A user wants to update an existing category \
 **Returns:**
   - 200 on success updating user's category
-  - 400 on failed auth or bad request due to missing values
+  - 400 bad request due to missing values
+  - 401 on failed auth
   - 500 on server error

 #### DELETE api/pocket/categories/:id